Download FastCopy — The Fastest File Copier for Windows

 Frequently Asked Questions

-Is FastCopy free to download?
+Is FastCopy free to download and use?

-Is FastCopy safe for Windows 11?
+Is FastCopy safe for Windows 10 and Windows 11?

 Is FastCopy faster than Windows Explorer copy?